solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

 ### Validate with gRPC client

 The next step is to test connectivity to the service using the tool `grpcurl`.
-We are going to get the IP address Gloo is using for a proxy, and then issue a request using `grpcurl`.
+We are going to get the IP address Gloo Edge is using for a proxy, and then issue a request using `grpcurl`.
 Since we are not using TLS, we will have to use the flag `-plaintext` to allow for unencrypted communications.
 Later in this guide, we'll show how to add TLS to the configuration.

 `grpcurl` expects a port number as part of the request.
 The Store service has Server Reflection enabled, which means that we do not have to specify a proto source file for `grpcurl` to use with our request.
 We are going to use the `list` argument to enumerate the services available.